-- I. British Columbia and Montana commit to work together to: - A. Remove mining, oil and gas, and coal development as permissible land uses in the Flathead River Basin.
+- British Columbia and Montana commit to work together to: - A. Remove mining, oil and gas, and coal development as permissible land

 British Columbia and Montana, the latter working with the United States as necessary, will implement measures necessary to prohibit the exploration for and development of mining, oil and gas, and coal in the British Columbia Flathead and the Montana North Fork Flathead River Basin, such action to be completed by July 2010, and subject to agreement on the equitable disposition of the financial implications of this action for the Province of British Columbia respecting existing mining and coal tenure holders.